 Launch and delete a Sahara Cluster.

 This scenario launches a Hadoop cluster, waits until it becomes 'Active' and deletes it.

-PARAMETERS: flavor: Nova flavor that will be for nodes in the created node groups workers_count: number of worker instances in a cluster plugin_name: name of a provisioning plugin hadoop version: version of Hadoop distribution supported by the specified plugin. floating_ip_pool: floating ip pool name from which Floating IPs will be allocated.
-Sahara will determine automatically how to treat this depending on it's own configurations.
-Defaults to None because in some cases Sahara may work w/o Floating IPs. volumes_per_node: number of Cinder volumes that will be attached to every cluster node volumes_size: size of each Cinder volume in GB auto_security_group: boolean value.
-If set to True Sahara will create a Security Group for each Node Group in the Cluster automatically. security_groups: list of security groups that will be used while creating VMs.
-If auto_security_group is set to True, this list can be left empty. node configs: config dict that will be passed to each Node Group cluster_configs: config dict that will be passed to the Cluster enable_anti_affinity: If set to true the vms will be scheduled one per compute node.
+- \ flavor: Nova flavor that will be for nodes in the created node groups - \ workers\count: number of worker instances in a cluster - \ plugin\name: name of a provisioning plugin - $\star$ hadoop\version: version of Hadoop distribution supported by the specified plugin. - \ floating\ip\pool: floating ip pool name from which Floating IPs will be allocated.
+Sahara will determine automatically how to treat this depending on its own configurations.
+Defaults to None because in some cases Sahara may work w/o Floating IPs. - $\star$ volumes\per\node: number of Cinder volumes that will be attached to every cluster node - \ volumes\size: size of each Cinder volume in GB - \ auto\security\group: boolean value.
+If set to True Sahara will create a Security Group for each Node Group in the Cluster automatically. - \ security\groups: list of security groups that will be used while creating VMs.
+If auto\security\group is set to True, this list can be left empty. - $\star$ node\configs: config dict that will be passed to each Node Group - \ cluster\configs: config dict that will be passed to the Cluster - \ enable\anti\affinity: If set to true the vms will be scheduled one per compute node. - \ enable\proxy: Use Master Node of a Cluster as a Proxy node and do not assign floating ips to workers.

-MODULE: rally.plugins.openstack.scenarios.sahara.clusters
+rally.plugins.openstack.scenarios.sahara.clusters

-SaharaClusters.create_scale_delete_cluster [scenario]
+SaharaClusters.create scale delete cluster [scenario]